NeuCol/neucol.github.io/index.md

 the DUNE experiment, and the Monte Carlo for FeMtobarn processes (MCFM) for the LHC.
 This will serve as a blueprint for particle-level event generators and automated matrix-element generators.
-Guided by the known matching and merging algorithms in collider physics, the project will explore various possibilities to extend the current classical cascade models in neu- trino event generators to a partial quantum cascade, for which computational efficiency is an essential prerequisite.
+Guided by the known matching and merging algorithms in collider physics, the project will explore various possibilities to extend the current classical cascade models in neutrino event generators to a partial quantum cascade, for which computational efficiency is an essential prerequisite.

+We build on capabilities in the [FASTMath](https://scidac5-fastmath.lbl.gov) and [RAPIDS](https://rapids.lbl.gov/) SciDAC Institutes.

+NeuCol is grateful to be supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of High-Energy Physics, [Scientific Discovery through Advanced Computing (SciDAC)](https://scidac.gov/) program under contracts DE-AC02-06CH11357 ([Argonne](https://www.anl.gov/)), DE-AC02-07CH11359 ([Fermilab](https://www.fnal.gov/)), and DE-AC05-00OR22725 ([Oak Ridge](https://www.ornl.gov/)).

 # Code of Conduct